inform-us/requirements_specifications/informus/rules/Tidal Volume.md

 Calendar week defined as: Monday 00:00 - Sunday 23:59:59

-Eligible patients: only patinets who meet eligibility rules above (i.e on mandatory ventilation / O2 delivery mode has 'tracheostomy' or 'endotrachael' entered / valid O2 delivery is set patient is_intubated / if Vent mode is VC, PC PRVC, PPV, SIMV, PRVC, APRV (ventmode is mandatory).
+Eligible patients: only patients who meet eligibility rules above (i.e on mandatory ventilation / O2 delivery mode has 'tracheostomy' or 'endotrachael' entered / valid O2 delivery is set patient is_intubated / if Vent mode is VC, PC PRVC, PPV, SIMV, PRVC, APRV (ventmode is mandatory).

 Data required: (i) number of eligible patients (ie. CSN that meet above criteria); (ii) 1-hour epoch labels (in range / all 'out of range')